Esri/reverse-geocoder-for-geoevent/README.md

 # reverse-geocoder-for-geoevent

-The Reverse Geocoder Processor for ArcGIS GeoEvent Server is a sample processor that can be used to look up the nearest street address by using the GeoEvent's geometry and a and a geocode service, such as the ArcGIS Online World Geocoding Service.
+The Reverse Geocoder Processor for ArcGIS GeoEvent Server is a sample processor that can be used to look up the nearest street address by using the GeoEvent's geometry and a Geocoding Service, such as the ArcGIS Online World Geocoding Service.

 The Reverse Geocoder Processor can be used in a GeoEvent Service to take the geometry of the incoming GeoEvent and reverse geocode it against a Geocoding Service to find the nearest street address within a user-defined radius.
 It appends the fields of the nearest address, if any, to the GeoEvent, generating a new GeoEvent Definition.